 45. Badlands Park

 For stunning Pacific views, check out Badlands Park.
 It’s located in Laguna Niguel and features a 2.3-mile trail.
-The trail offers good terrain for beginners while being just challenging enough for more experienced hikers.
-You’ll be able to enjoy terrific views of Aliso Peak, the Palos Verdes Peninsula, and the stunning Pacific coastline.
+The trail offers suitable terrain for beginners while challenging enough for more experienced hikers.
+You’ll enjoy terrific views of Aliso Peak, the Palos Verdes Peninsula, and the stunning Pacific coastline.

-See Related: Best Things to do in Big Bear, California
+See Related: Things to Do in Big Bear

 47. Dana Point Harbor

-Looking for cool places in Orange County?
+Are you looking for cool places in Orange County?
 Look no further!
-Dana Point is considered the dolphin and whale watching capital of the world.
+Dana Point is considered the dolphin and whale-watching capital of the world.
 How cool is that?!
 Exceedingly!

 48. Doheny State Park

 One of California’s most popular parks, Doheny State Park offers picnic facilities, volleyball courts, campgrounds, walking trails, and a beachfront area with tide pools and surfable waves.
 The waves at Doheny State Beach are pretty tame, so it’s the perfect spot to learn to surf and is one of the best places to go in Orange County.

 See Related: Most Exotic Places in California to Visit

 Founded over 200 years ago, San Juan Capistrano Mission is the seventh of 21 missions.
 Built as a center for religion, agriculture, and education, it’s considered the “Jewel of the California missions” and tops our list of historical things to do in O.C.